jockers2/GCD_Tidy_DataSet/README.md

 3) Create test and train dataframes extracting only measurements on the mean and standard deviation
+   (please see CodeBook for further ratrionale on which measurements
+    were extracted)

 4) Merges the training and test dataframes